Lotería Loca: Million Dollar Lotería

 The champion is given a new tablero, consisting of 16 cards in a 4-by-4 grid, and faces a board of 20 numbered squares.

 As in the main game, the champion selects one square at a time.
 Behind 16 of the squares are Lotería cards, all of which can be found on the tablero.
 The dollar values hidden behind the cards now range from $2,000 to $10,000.
 Loca Challenges are still hidden on the board, now consisting of five parts; the contestant earns $2,000 for each of the first four parts completed, or $20,000 for all five.

 Four skull cards are also hidden on the board; each time the champion uncovers one, their bank is cut in half.
 Finding all four skulls ends the game immediately and forfeits the entire bank.
 If three skulls are found, the champion is offered a chance to end the game at that point and keep half their remaining winnings.

 The champion must mark off a line of four cards in order to earn a Lotería, which awards a $25,000 bonus.
 Earning a Lotería also gives the champion the chance to either end the game and keep all winnings, or continue to play.
 In the latter case, they must continue to choose numbers until either earning another Lotería or uncovering three skulls (or the fourth one, if the contestant has already found three).

 Marking off all 16 cards on the tablero increases the champion's winnings to $1,000,000.

 Production

 On May 4, 2023, it was announced that CBS had ordered the series.
-On August 3, 2023, it was announced that the series would premiere on October 2, 2023.
+On August 3, 2023, it was announced that the series would premiere on October 2, 2023, airing as part of a CBS fall schedule impacted by the 2023 Hollywood labor disputes.

+Camil—who served as host and co-executive producer alongside veteran game show producer Jeff Apploff—stated that he hoped the series would "resonate tremendously with an underserved audience" of Hispanic viewers, noting that he had frequently played Lotería with his friends and family in Mexico, and considered it "an every night kind of thing" in Latin American communities.
+The set design was inspired by rural Mexican villages; Camil explained that he didn't want the studio to look "like a waiting area at a Señor Frog's when you go to spring break", and had suggested that the production team visit one of Mexico's Pueblos Mágicos for inspiration.

 Amid low viewership (never receiving a household rating above 0.2, and the October 30 episode having a series-low of 1.1 million viewers), CBS pulled Loteria Loca from its schedule on October 31, 2023, filling its remaining timeslots with NCIS encores and Let's Make a Deal primetime specials.
 Besides a holiday-themed episode airing on December 24, 2023, the remaining five episodes have not been aired.